Wireless Institute of Australia

 The Wireless Institute of Australia (WIA) was formed in 1910, and is the first and oldest national amateur radio society in the world.
-It represents the amateur radio operators of Australia as the AR "peak body" in dealings with the Australian Communications and Media Authority (ACMA), the authority under the government of Australia that administers communications within and external to Australia.
+It represents the amateur radio operators of Australia as the AR "peak body" in dealings with the Australian Communications & Media Authority (ACMA), the authority under the government of Australia that administers communications within and external to Australia.
 The WIA publishes a bi-monthly journal for its membership called Amateur Radio.
 The organisation is the national society representing Australia in the International Amateur Radio Union.
+The WIA holds regular meetings with the ACMA to inform the Authority on matters concerning the Australian amateur radio community.

-Origins of the WIA
+Origins

 The WIA today is a single integrated nation-wide body formed at the request of the federal regulator in 2004 to create a single focal point for Amateur Service representation.
 Originally it commenced as separate though collegiate state-based organisations.
 Throughout most of its history it was a federation of these state bodies.
 It traces its origins to the formation in 1910 of the New South Wales Institute of Telegraphy.
 The Wireless Institute of Victoria was established in 1911.
 Next came the short-lived Wireless Institute of Queensland, which held its first meeting in May 1912.
 The Western Australia Radio Club was formed shortly before first World War I.

-The WIA and the ITU World Radio Conference (WRC) Representation
+ITU World Radio Conference

 The WIA is the Australian "peak" radio amateur society being the sole national organisation recognised by the IARU.
 The WIA has existed for over 100 years (since 1910), and is a foundation member of the IARU (Region 3).
 The IARU represents Radio Amateur Service and their global spectrum allocations with the International Telecommunication Union (ITU).
 The ITU, originally the International Telegraph Union, is a specialised agency of the United Nations responsible for issues that concern information and communication technologies.
 The WRC is held every 3 or 4 years to discuss global terrestrial and satellite communications and agree the global assignment and use of RF Spectrum.
 The WIA most recently attended the WRC-19 and WRC-21 as part of the Australian delegation at the invitation of the Australian Federal Department of Communications.